herzenschein/minimal-qml6-examples/qml6-subdirectories/README.md

-# QML6 Subdirectories - Handle QML and C++ to QML over subdirectories
+# QML6 Subdirectories - Handle QML modules over subdirectories

 This is a minimal example to learn how to manage QML files and C++ files exported to QML over multiple subdirectories.